Last Updated on September 12, 2022

 Seamless Transfer Between the Automated System and Human Agents

-Chatbots and human agents must have an alliance for smooth customer support.
+Chatbots and human agents must work in lockstep for smooth customer support.
 If a chatbot accurately responds to the initial queries and then fails to route to a human agent for complex ones, the entire customer experience effort will take a hit.
 A seamless chatbot to human handoff is vital in an automated system.